 4. $5 non-refundable entry fee must accompany the application.

-5. Application forms must be signed by the competitor, parent,
+5. Application forms must be signed by the competitor, parent and teacher.

 10. Playing from memory is not required but is advantageous.